Swig (restaurant): Franchises

 In 2023, Swig announced that it would open 25 corporate-owned locations and start a franchising program.
 Megaplex Theatres began selling Swig products in 2023.
 As of September 2023, Swig had plans to open roughly 250 new locations in Florida, North Carolina, South Carolina, Tennessee, Arkansas, Missouri and Idaho.

-In late 2023, Swig announced that it was expanding into San Antonio, Texas with two locations.
+In late 2023, Swig announced that it was expanding into San Antonio, Texas, with two locations.
 In early 2024, Swig announced the opening of a third San Antonio location in the Alamo City neighborhood.
 In 2023, Arkansas opened its first franchise location in Rogers.

 As of 2024, opening a Swig shop demanded an initial investment between $504,900 and $1.1 million, as detailed in its franchise disclosure document.
 In 2023, company-owned store revenues ranged from $574,553 to $1.65 million.
 In 2023, Swig launched 14 new stores, including two franchised locations.

 In culture

-In December 2021, pop singer Olivia Rodrigo posted a photograph of herself holding a Swig cup to Instagram, causing the brand to go viral on various social media platforms, including TikTok.
+In December 2021, pop singer Olivia Rodrigo posted a photograph of herself holding a Swig cup on Instagram, causing the brand to go viral on various social media platforms, including TikTok.
 In 2024, Swig experienced another surge in popularity due to its prominence on the television show The Secret Lives of Mormon Wives.
 The chain was initially surprised by the attention from the show, but quickly leveraged it for marketing purposes.

 Prior to reaching internet virality, "dirty soda" brands like Swig had already gained a strong following in the mountain states.
 The drink's popularity in the region is partly due to the fact that many members of the Church of Jesus Christ of Latter-day Saints abstain from alcohol and coffee, making soda a common alternative.